TraxData313/crucifixion-date-determination/README.md

 🛠 Search Execution Script
 ----------------
-The script cru_years_astro_new_moon.py performs the search by the set conditions.
+The script cru_years_astro_new_moon.py performs the search by the set conditions - checks the weekday on the Passovers from 26 to 36 AD, looking for the Wednesday Passover

 ### Script Execution Output:
 Nisan & Passover Dates from AD 26–36: